maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 As we saw above, to update or remove entries we just need to create a mutation transaction, with "update" and/or "remove" actions, and apply the mutations to the Mutable Data.
 We will need `MDataEntryActionHanle` and `key` to perform these operations.

-Let's try to update an entry Item.
+Let's try to update an entry Item:
 ```csharp
 var keys = await session.MData.ListKeysAsync(mdInfo);
 var keyToUpdate = keys[0];